 Every year, around Christmas time nostalgic images of my grandmother making Escudella i Carn d’Olla come to my mind.
 I see her on Christmas Eve sitting in front of the huge pot for hours.
 I found it so terribly exciting as a child…

-Escudella (for short) is a traditional Catalan soup recipe with vegetables, a handful legumes, and meats served in two courses.
+Escudella (for short) is a traditional Catalan soup recipe with vegetables, a handful of legumes, and meats served in two courses.
 Any cold winter day is a great day to enjoy this restorative, versatile soup that warms your body and your soul.
-In fact, it used to be the cure-all when someone was ill, fainted or felt discouraged.
+In fact, it used to be the cure-all when someone was ill, fainted, or felt discouraged.

 As gastronomist Miquel Sen reminds us: